-Young EduArts studio is currently operating in online (group ballet/dance, stretch & private lessons) & in person private lessons & small group classes.
+Young EduArts studio is currently operating in online only for private lessons & group classes.

 Thank you for your patience, flexibility and understanding, as the studio provides high quality dance training for figure skaters, in a safe and responsible manner for all individuals.

 Q: How many private lessons students do you accept?